Please read our disclaimer • Return to Index. • References• Page last modified: April 3, 2023

 - Irrational treatment -- as discussed above, it seems rather bold to propose that treatment with a drug that rapidly goes into and out of the inner ear can cure a chronic disease.

 Generally it is provided by ear doctors (Otologists -- a subspecialty of ENT).
-In our clinical practice in Chicago, we refer patients to one of the otologic surgeons at Northwestern Memorial Hospital.
-Variants are common, and many of the variants seem no better than placebo.
+In our clinical practice in Chicago, we refer patients to an otologist.
 We advise careful investigation of the protocol offered by your local practitioners.
 We favor the longer durations methods described above.
 Be sure that someone can monitor your treatment closely.